peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the object is a type not specially handled above, this method checks the  <i>obj</i>
  parameter for eligible getters as follows:

  * (*) In the .NET version, eligible getters are the public, nonstatic getters of read/write properties (and also those of read-only properties in the case of a compiler-generated type).
-Eligible getters also include public, nonstatic, non-  `readonly`  fields.
+Eligible getters also include public, nonstatic, non- `const` , non-  `readonly`  fields.
 If a class has two properties and/or fields of the form "X" and "IsX", where "X" is any name, or has multiple properties and/or fields with the same name, those properties and fields are ignored.

  * (*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is" (either word followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9"), that take no parameters and do not return void, except that methods named "getClass" are not eligible getters.
 In addition, public, nonstatic, nonfinal fields are also eligible getters.
 If a class has two otherwise eligible getters (methods and/or fields) of the form "isX" and "getX", where "X" is the same in both, or two such getters with the same name but different return type, they are not eligible getters.